-The good news is that so long as you’re producing and publishing content already, most of the work is already done.
+The good news is that so long as you’re producing, publishing, and sharing content already, most of the work is already done.
 From there, it’s just a matter of tweaking what you’ve created in order to get it in front of more people and ensure that it’s meeting expectations and providing value.

 Here are some quick ways to resuscitate underperforming content.